 High School: Blair Academy (Blairstown, NJ)

-Recruiting Status: Verbally committed to Notre Dame
+Recruiting Status: Signed with Notre Dame (press release)

 Recruiting Summary for Olivia Miles

 January 2020: “for now” she has narrowed her list to UConn, North Carolina, Notre Dame, Oregon, Princeton, and Stanford